The two-clock problem in population dynamics: Discussion

-Our thermodynamical framework is intrinsically limited by its asymptotic nature, which does not give much insight into the behavior of finite populations.
-While experimental measurements in \cite{wakamoto_optimal_2012,hashimoto_noise-driven_2016,yamauchi_unified_2022} suggest that asymptotic statements provides a remarkably good explanation of microbial dynamics, the accuracy of our framework in modelling more macroscopic phenomena such as epidemics is less well established, particularly as branching processes only provide a good explanation of epidemic spread in the initial stages.
-Even in microbial growth experiments, the finiteness of observed populations or lineages can introduce a substantial amount of randomness into measurements, and the two ensembles may not be equivalent, which has been exploited recently in \cite{grandpre_extremal_2025}.
-Our approach conceptually clarifies some long-term properties of branching processes, but the relationship between the $n$-ensemble and the $t$-ensemble in the non-asymptotic regime remains an important object of study.
+Our thermodynamical framework is intrinsically asymptotic and does not apply exactly for finite populations.
+Nevertheless, our numerical examples show that this approach can yield accurate predictions for well-mixed populations on the order of $100-1000$ individuals.
+Experimental measurements in \cite{wakamoto_optimal_2012,hashimoto_noise-driven_2016,yamauchi_unified_2022} suggest that asymptotic considerations can provide remarkably accurate explanations of microbial dynamics.
+In epidemiology, it is well-known that the branching process approximation of an epidemic is only valid in the early stages of an epidemic.
+Our approach conceptually clarifies some long-term properties of branching processes, but the relationship between the $n$-ensemble and the $t$-ensemble in the non-asymptotic regime remains to be studied.

 While the results of this paper do not make strong assumptions on the underlying population process, they fundamentally rely on the large deviation principle for lineages, the validity of which can be difficult to establish for complex models.
-Such a large deviation principle holds for a broad class of branching processes, but it can break down in the presence of periodically changing or stochastically fluctuating environments.
-The latter case is particularly important for modelling realistic populations, and establishing general principles as outlined in \cite{kobayashi_fluctuation_2015,hein_asymptotic_2024} for such population processes remains a problem of major interest.
+Our approach is only valid if fluctuations in lineages are not too large as formalised by the Kesten-Stigum theorem \cite{lyons_conceptual_1995}, which ensures that the behaviour of lineages is captured by the appropriate exponential averages; this e.g.~excludes cases with very heavy-tailed offspring numbers.
+Large deviations must also be treated with care in the presence of stochastically fluctuating environments, which is particularly important for modeling realistic populations, and establishing general principles as outlined in \cite{kobayashi_fluctuation_2015,hein_asymptotic_2024} for such population processes remains a problem of major interest.